MariaDB4j/MariaDB4j/README.md

 How?
 ----
-MariaDB binaries are in the MariaDB4j JAR and extracted to a temporary directory on the fly. then started by Java:
+MariaDB binaries are in the MariaDB4j JAR and, by default, extracted to a temporary base directory on the fly, then started by Java:

 1. Install the database with a particular configuration
 ```java